open-csr/open-csr.github.io/docs/data.md

 [Download the Preprocessed Corpus](https://mega.nz/folder/9ToQWLQJ#PxGYM-wymiOI4YRCNyyafA){: .btn .btn-blue .fs-2 target="_blank"}

 We use the [GenericsKB](https://allenai.org/data/genericskb){: target="_blank"} as our knowledge corpus.
-We preprocess the coprus, extract the frequent concepts, and finally link the facts to their mentioned concepts.
+We preprocess the corpus, extract the frequent concepts, and finally link the facts to their mentioned concepts.
 The link contains two files:

 - `gkb_best.drfact_format.jsonl` consists of generics commonsense facts, each of which is a statement of common knowledge.
 (See an example below.)
 - `gkb_best.vocab.txt` is the vocabulary of the concepts (i.e., noun chunks) sorted by their frequency.